Wednesday, 2 June 2021

 Los Altos, 2006 - 2009.
 Oblong, 4°, c.6200 pp. Full-color facsimile edition of the seven great operas of Mozart—”Idomeneo”, “Le nozze di Figaro”, “Cosi fan tutte”, “Die Entführung aus dem Serail”, “Don Giovanni”, “Die Zauberflöte”, and “La clemenza di Tito”—sponsored jointly by the Packard Humanities Institute and the International Mozart Stiftung on the occasion of the 250th anniversary of the composer’s birth.
-Due to generous underwriting by the Packard Humanities Institute the price per opera will be $200, an extraordinary low price for a publication of this size and quality. $1400 (more info... ) [item no.8817]
+Due to generous underwriting by the Packard Humanities Institute the price per opera is $200, an extraordinary low price for a publication of this size and quality. $1505 (more info... ) [item no.8817]

 [Requiem mass, K.626] Requiem.
 Reprint des Lichtdrucks von 1913–herausgegeben von Alfred Schnerich.
 Neu herausgegeben von Franz Beyer.